top of page

 • Don't miss the fascinating monthly programs about birds, wildlife habitat, environmental conservation, citizen science birding projects, and birding field trip reviews.

 • Chapter meetings are typically on the fourth Tuesday from Sept - May, excluding December.
-Meetings in Sept, Oct and Nov 2022 will be via Zoom with links below.
-Check back for updates about meetings in 2023!
+Meetings are held in person at First Lutheran Church, 418 N. Yelm, Kennewick, WA.

 Recordings available: